 Whenever I thought of adding something to my bike that wasn’t functional, my mechanic friend put it to me like this:

 The more accessories you add, the more that has to be removed when there is a problem.
 This means that you’ll be paying more money in repairs to take stuff off so you can even get to the problem.
-Then it has to be put back on.”
+You’ll also be paying for the time it takes to put it back on.

 Remember the more stuff you add, the more potential for a system failure that can drain your battery.